Mastocytosis

 Aplastic anemia falls into the category of “anemias-in-which-the-cells-don’t-look-weird” category. (more…)

-Q. In a person with both anaemia and reticulocytosis, which is the LEAST LIKELY cause?
+In a person with both anemia and reticulocytosis, which is the least likely cause?

 A. acute blood loss